mikkelkh/CarND-Path-Planning-Project/README.md

 2) Maximize velocity up to the speed limit (larger velocity results in longer travel distance)
 3) Lane change when beneficial (if another lane is free, it will have a larger safe travel distance)

+## Conclusion
+The proposed method has been succesfully evaluated with the simulator.
+This is illustrated at the top of this page where a screenshot is shown of a run with 33.14 miles without incidents.

 ---

 ### Simulator.